 Discipline: The Three R's of Discipline

-Disciplining our children can be one of the hardest parts of parenting.
+There is a way to break this pattern so your discipline gets to the heart of their disobedience.
 It's an ongoing process that requires consistency and commitment.
 One goal of disciplining our children is to train them to learn self-discipline.
 We are teaching them the boundaries of right and wrong so, at some point, they can make the right choices without our input.

 The Big "L"